binary-cats/laravel-twilio-webhooks/README.md

 }
 ```

 Spatie highly recommends that you make the event listener queueable, as this will minimize the response time of the webhook requests.
-This allows you to handle more Mailgun webhook requests and avoid timeouts.
+This allows you to handle more Twilio webhook requests and avoid timeouts.

 The above example is only one way to handle events in Laravel.
 To learn the other options, read [the Laravel documentation on handling events](https://laravel.com/docs/9.x/events).